Additional Epic Loot available in Stage 3!

 Design Process STAGE 1: UNDERSTAND THE PROBLEM

-- What is a double exposure?
+- What is a Abstract?

-- What is the assignment?
+- What is the goal of your art?

 Design Process STAGE 2: Research and Investigate

-- How do you create double exposure
+- How could you create Abstract compositions?

 Design Process STAGE 3: Generate Possible Solutions

-3. Brainstorm ideas for visual imagery representing elements of your topic -- Show your brainstorming as idea webs, clouds, lists, found imagery, small sketches of elements (at least 25 ideas, words, elements required)
+3. Brainstorm ideas for visual imagery representing elements of your topic -- Show your brainstorming as idea webs, clouds, lists, found imagery, small sketches of elements

 Design Process STAGE 4: Select and Develop Best Solution